IntroPhylogenomics/GeneTreeInference/DiscreteMarkovChains.md

 myChain = ["Rainy"]
 ```

 Now that we've initialized our chain, we need a way to draw a new state for each generation.
 Since this is something we'll want to do a lot, we'll create a new function called `addState`.
+Any user can define their own functions in RevBayes using this syntax:

+`function <returnType> <functionName> ( <ArgumentType> <ArgumentName>, ... ) { <CODE> }`.

 ```
 function addState(String[] chain, String[] states, Probability[][] tMat){